cse163/book/book_source/source/module-1-introduction-to-python/lesson-2-python-basics/practice-expressions.md

-# 🚧 Practice: Expressions
+# <i class="far fa-edit fa-fw"></i>Practice: Expressions

 In this checkpoint, you will test your understanding how to evaluate expressions and to pay attention to their types.

 ## Question 0

 What is the output of the following code snippet?

 ```python
 x = 2.4